dsccommunity/ActiveDirectoryDsc/Tests/README.md

 resources that need a clean environment are the resources that configures the domain, e.g. `xADDomain` and `xADDomainController`.

+1. **Important!** Change to folder to root of your local working repository folder, e.g. cd 'c:\source\xActiveDirectory'.
-1. Copy resource module code to a local folder, e.g. `C:\source\xActiveDirectory`.
+1. Copy resource module code to a local folder on each virtual machine, e.g. `C:\source\xActiveDirectory`.
-   _**NOTE:** Do not copy the resource being tested to a path that exist_ _in `$env:PSModulePath`, that will generate an error that multiple_ _modules exist on the node._
+   _**NOTE:** Do not copy the resource being tested to a path that exist_ _in `$env:PSModulePath`, that will generate an error that multiple_ _modules exist on the node when running the integration tests._
    ```powershell
    $sourceRepositoryPath = '.'
    $destinationRepositoryPath = 'C:\Source\xActiveDirectory'